Bobo-amg/slsM5stack/README.md

-For us with Arduino and Squareline Studio
+For use with Arduino and Squareline Studio

 Arduino IDE with M5Stack boards (M5Dial)
 Libraries